marcelosdata/Portfolio-MY21-Marcelo/README.md

 ![screenshot](src/portfolio_mobile_marcelo.png)

 This project is an asset because it will set the foundations of my web development journey

+## Getting Started

+To get a local copy up and running follow these simple steps.

+- You can clone this repo by typing `git clone https://github.com/marcelosdata/Portfolio-MY21-Marcelo.git`

+- Type `cd marcelo-portfolio` to access the project on the terminal

 ## Built With